MicrosoftDocs/power-platform/power-platform/admin/set-up-dynamics-365-online-to-use-sharepoint-online.md

  If your organization is already using document management with [!INCLUDE[pn_list_component_short](../includes/pn-list-component-short.md)], you must switch to server-based [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] integration. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] [Switching from the list component or changing the deployment](switching-list-component-changing-deployment.md)

 > [!IMPORTANT]
 >  Server-based [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] integration uses the entity display name to build the SharePoint library.
-When you upgrade to server-based [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] integration, be sure to check that the display names in your document library on [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] match the entity display names in [!INCLUDE [pn-crm-shortest](../includes/pn-crm-shortest.md)] apps. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] ["Validation Error" when you try to configure server-based SharePoint integration for Microsoft Dynamics CRM Online and SharePoint Online](http://go.microsoft.com/fwlink/p/?LinkID=402112).
+When you upgrade to server-based [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] integration, be sure to check that the display names in your document library on [!INCLUDE[pn_SharePoint_short](../includes/pn-sharepoint-short.md)] match the entity display names in Dynamics 365 apps. [!INCLUDE[proc_more_information](../includes/proc-more-information.md)] ["Validation Error" when you try to configure server-based SharePoint integration for Microsoft Dynamics CRM Online and SharePoint Online](http://go.microsoft.com/fwlink/p/?LinkID=402112).

  ![SharePoint library name and entity display name](../admin/media/crm-itpro-crmo365tg-sharepointname.png "SharePoint library name and entity display name")